 Now before you start using it, make sure to give it two to three thin coats of Mod Podge.
 I chose “matte” so that it wouldn’t be glossy for two reasons.
 One, I didn’t want a glossy look, but more importantly I wasn’t sure if the high gloss finish would interfere with the functionality of the mouse, given that it uses laser technology.
 Don’t skip this step-I tried doing it without the clear coat on top, and within a couple hours my gold was scratching off, and I had to repaint it.
 Not worth the hassle.
 Take the time and do the clear coat.
 You won’t be sorry!
 You’re gonna want this gold mouse pad to last a long time because it’s so gorgeous.

 Please excuse my cruddy mouse.
 Its a little old and it doesn’t match, but it still works well, so I have yet to replace it.
 Maybe soon though…

 Anyway there you have it!
-Super easy, and since I already had paint and stuff in my collection, this cost me a grand total of $4.00 for the mouse pad.
-If my old one was in usable condition, it would have been a free upcycled project, so if you can get your hands on an ugly mouse pad that still has some life left in it, this is a great way to revamp it.
+Super easy, and since I already had paint and stuff in my collection, this cost me a grand total of $4.00 to make this gold mouse pad.
+If my old one was in usable condition, it would have been a free upcycled project, so if you can get your hands on an ugly mouse pad that still has some life left in it, this DIY gold mouse pad is a great way to revamp it.

 Of course you could paint your stripes something other than gold too, but I have been on a gold kick lately.
 I’ll post about my other gold desk accessories once I get those painted.
 Can’t wait to see how it all looks in my new office!

-What do you think of my DIY Gold Striped Mouse Pad?
-Pretty snazzy, eh?
+What do you think of my DIY Gold Mouse Pad?